CharmingMajor/LinuxAdminGuiTool/README.md

    python src/main.py
    ```

-2. Follow the on-screen instructions to log in and access the appropriate admin dashboard.
+2. Follow the on-screen instructions to log in and access the appropriate admin dashboard

 ## File Structure